- Home

 - 1860

-- On his phonautograph machine, Édouard-Léon Scott de Martinville makes the oldest known recording of an audible human voice.
+- On his phonautograph machine, Édouard-Léon Scott de Martinville makes the first known recording of an audible human voice.

 - 1784